ingadhoc/miscellaneous/mail_activity_board_ux/README.rst

 Several Improvements:

-* Hide "Activities" link in chatter because we are not using it and is making crash our chatter look and feel
+* Hide "Activities" link in chatter (added by dependence) because we are not using it and is making crash our chatter look and feel
 * Be able to edit the activities from the Activities Dashboard

 Installation